 - Many WSU schools, colleges and departments provide special-purpose computers and software for their students and faculty.

-- Blackboard is a Web-based course management system that Wayne State uses to deliver all or part of many regularly scheduled university courses.
+- Blackboard is a Web-based course management system that Wayne State uses to deliver all or part of many regularly scheduled University courses and to enhance teaching

-- Students and faculty use Blackboard as a secure online location for course materials, e-portfolios, storing and managing files and to increase overall communication and collaboration in WSU courses.
+- Students and faculty can use Blackboard as a secure online location for course materials, e-Portfolios, storing and managing files and to increase overall communication and collaboration in WSU courses.